 Native Texas Plants – Ornamental Grass Plants

-Ornamental grasses make great borders and are generally pleasing to eye for any landscape.
-They can be especially useful in xeriscapes adding an additional layer of textures, color and aesthetic appeal.
+Ornamental grasses make great borders and are generally pleasing to the eye for any landscape.
+They can be especially useful in xeriscapes adding an additional layer of textures, color, and aesthetic appeal.

 Most ornamental grasses are perennials and are either clumping or spreading grasses.
-Grasses should be cut back before the new seasons’ growth begins There are varieties of evergreen grasses such as sedge and sweet flag that should not be cut back, simply remove the dead leaves as needed.
+Grasses should be cut back before the new seasons’ growth begins There are varieties of evergreen grasses such as sedges and sweet flags that should not be cut back, simply remove the dead leaves as needed.

 Some outstanding Texas native ornamental grasses are Mexican feather grass, Purple fountain grass, Carex grass or sedge, Little bluestem, Indian grass, Prairie dropseed, Switchgrass, Island Sea Oats, and Blue Grama.

 Other ornamental grasses for xeriscape are Muhly grass (in various purple, pink, and white colors), Blue Fescue, Japanese Forest Grass, Zebra Grass, and Bamboo grass (for muddy areas), as well as Japanese blood grass, among others.

 Keep in mind some ornamental grasses may need more moisture so lower levels of your terrain are great spots for these types of plants.
 Be sure to check the zone recommendations for your specific area and choose the best low-water ornamental grasses available.